Stride-Labs/mainnet/README.md

 you can see your local keys.
 If you wish to make a new account, please run

     strided keys add <NAME>

+If you already have a wallet and you want to restore it

+    strided keys add <NAME> --recover

 If you run `strided q help`, you'll see a list of potential options.
 Some useful flows might be

     strided tx stakeibc liquid-stake